emilsvennesson/shed/documents/assignments/sdd.md

 - **Model**

  ![ModelDesign](Photos/ModelDesignUML.png)
-  This module uses the Facade pattern, it provides a simpler interface to a complex subsystem. this will be the only connection that is accessable outside of the model package.
+  This module is the Facade pattern, it provides a simpler interface to a complex subsystem. this will be the only connection that is accessible outside of the model package.
   The model uses all the different packages of the backend and represents a simpler way of using them.

+  Relation to Domain model
+  This combines the four modules in the domain model into one interface
+  - APK Leaderboard
+  - Sortiment
+  - Favorite Products
+  - Drink Generator

    Patterns
 `- Template Method pattern`